bottlerocket-os/bottlerocket/variants/README.md

 This variant is compatible with Kubernetes 1.21, 1.22, and 1.23 clusters.

+### aws-k8s-1.21-nvidia: Kubernetes 1.21 NVIDIA node

+The [aws-k8s-1.21-nvidia](aws-k8s-1.21-nvidia/Cargo.toml) variant includes the packages needed to run a Kubernetes node in AWS.
+It also includes the required packages to configure containers to leverage NVIDIA GPUs.
+It supports self-hosted clusters and clusters managed by [EKS](https://aws.amazon.com/eks/).
+This variant is compatible with Kubernetes 1.21, 1.22, and 1.23 clusters.

 ### aws-k8s-1.22: Kubernetes 1.22 node

 The [aws-k8s-1.22](aws-k8s-1.22/Cargo.toml) variant includes the packages needed to run a Kubernetes node in AWS.